emmanuelsearch/RIOT/examples/javascript/README.md

 In your CoAP client, type or copy/paste your Javascript as payload of a PUT request to the CoAP resource */riot/script* on the IoT-lab M3 node (using the IPv6 address of the node obtained as indicated above at setup).

-As an example of script, you may first try:
+As an example of script, you may first try to push and execute the simple program:
 ```
 print('Hello RIOT container!');
 ```